 I started training in artistic gymnastics at the end of 2002 and the skills I acquired, as well as the body transformation I experienced, are all priceless to me.
 Although I was already 15 and some people tried to denigrate my desire to progress, step-by-step, gymnastics became a major part of my life.
 My first official competition as a gymnast was in 2007, competing for 'Levski Sofia' Gymnastics Club.
 My best individual result is 4th place in the National Mens Rings Final in the Bulgarian Gymnastics Championships 2012, competing for my university team 'A-Gym NSA' G.C.
 I am also a three-time London rings champion, multiple veteran champion on different apparatuses, and I had the opportunity to compete together with some of my favourite elite gymnasts, such as Jordan Jovchev, Yuri van Gelder and Courtney Tulloch.
 Well, I am actually very proud of these achievements, considering the fact that the physicians once said that I would not even be able to do sports because of my hip problem, and national coaches said that there was no point in even starting to do gymnastics as it was already too late.
 I understand that not everyone can achieve a gold medal, but actually, everyone can be a winner!
 Yes, everyone, and my message to you is: Don't Give Up on your dream!

-As a PhD student, I am now getting progressively closer to one of my lifetime goals, which is to attain the highest possible level of degree worldwide.
+One of my biggest and lifetime goals was to attain the highest possible level of degree worldwide, the PhD degree.
+On 30th of May 2018, at the age of 30, I defended my dissertation and I was admited to the degree of Doctor of Philosophy.
+At that very moment, one dream came true.
+But let me start a few years earlier...
 I started demonstrating a genuine interest in science and scientific work some years ago during my four-year course for a Bachelor's Degree at the National Sports Academy, 'Vassil Levski' - Sofia.

 My first paper, entitled: 'The Importance of Selection in Artistic Gymnastics', enjoyed great success and was judged to be the best out of all of the submissions of my fellow students.
 Moreover, lecturers from the Gymnastics Department agreed that, in the following years, my work should be presented to all other first-year students as a brilliant examplar.